Aaron Cardozo

 Aaron Nunez Cardozo, GMH (1762–1834) was an English businessman who was consul for Tunis and Algiers in Gibraltar around 1805.

 Career

 Cardozo promoted the interests of the British Government and as delegate of Henry Edward Fox, the governor of Gibraltar, concluded a treaty on 5 November 1805 with Sidi Mahomet of Oran for provisioning the garrison of Gibraltar and the British squadron in the Mediterranean.
 He proceeded to Oran on board the frigate Termagant, which was placed at his disposal by Lord Nelson.
 Cardozo was successful in saving the lives of three Royal Navy sailors who were imprisoned at Oran and sentenced to death.
 He negotiated a treaty between the government of Portugal and the bey of Tunis.

-Cardozo server as President of Gibraltar's Jewish community from 1791-1804.
+Cardozo served as President of Gibraltar's Jewish community from 1791-1804.

-In 1824 Cardozo was created a knight of the Legion of Honor by Louis XVIII of France and was rewarded with other orders of merit for his distinguished services.
+In 1824, Cardozo was created a knight of the Legion of Honour by Louis XVIII of France and was rewarded with other orders of merit for his distinguished services.